wordofwarning/wordofwarning.org/current/2024/ELOINA/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Avital Raz" # the name of the artist or company
+artist: "ELOINA" # the name of the artist or company
-show: "Unnatural Cycles&nbsp;<br>&nbsp;— A Ghost Story" # the name of the show
+show: "HIGH STEAKS" # the name of the show
 artist_size: 1
-show_size: 3
+show_size: 2
-header_image: "header_avital1.jpg"
+header_image: "header_ELOINA.jpg"
-season: "Avital Raz 3|5|2023, 8pm"
+season: "ELOINA 27|4|2024, 8pm"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values